HumanCellAtlas/dcp-community/rfcs/text/0000-matrix-service.md

 - I would like to generate an expression matrix comprised of cells that satisfy a set of metadata conditions.
 - I would like to generate metadata providing the experimental and scientific context about the cells in my matrix.
 - I would like to generate my matrix in a format that is compatible with standard single-cell analysis tools.
-- I would like to generate my matrix in a reasonable amount of time (< 24 hrs).
+- I would like to generate my matrix in a reasonable amount of time; in general, on the order of minutes, not hours.

 ## Scientific "guardrails"